Trades Unit Converter Skip to main content

 Trades Unit Converter - Pressure, Flow, Temperature & More for Industrial Workers

-Free unit converter designed specifically for trades and industrial workers.
-Convert pressure, flow, temperature, torque, length, area, volume, mass, water chemistry, and electrical units including niche conversions that generic converters miss: inches of water column to PSI, grains per gallon to ppm, SCFM to ACFM, Cv to Kv, mil to inches, Newton-meters to foot-pounds, and more.
-Grouped by trade discipline so you find what you need without scrolling past irrelevant conversions.
+Free unit converter for trades and industrial workers.
+Convert pressure, liquid flow, gas/air flow, temperature, torque, length, water chemistry, and electrical arithmetic including inWC to PSI, grains per gallon to ppm, SCFM to ACFM with altitude/temperature correction, Cv to Kv, mils to inches, Newton-meters to foot-pounds, and HP/kVA/kW/amps arithmetic.
+Factors are rounded shop values; verify critical or contractual work against NIST SP 811, the equipment vendor gas-flow reference, and applicable electrical code.

-Choose a conversion category: pressure, flow, temperature, torque, length, area, volume, mass, water chemistry, or electrical.
+Choose a conversion category: pressure, liquid flow, gas/air flow, temperature, torque, length, water chemistry, or electrical.
 Categories are organized by trade discipline so HVAC, plumbing, instrumentation, and mechanical conversions are easy to find.

 Type the value you want to convert and select the source unit.
 For example, enter 28 and select inches of water column (inWC) to convert a pressure reading.